Emrysil/Yeg/README.md

 ### /listJobs - Show Jobs based on search parameters

 - Request method - POST
-- Request body in JSON format
-    - authorization - JSON Web Token
+- Authorization - JWT in http headers
 - Request params
     - category - A job category to search or empty string (Required)
     - search - A search keyword or empty string (Required)